faisalmemon/solve-it-now/docs/documentation.md

 The app uses a systematic methodology based on professional troubleshooting practices:

-1. **Problem Statement** - Define what's wrong with what object
+1. **Problem Statement** - Define what's wrong with what object using professional format
-2. **IS/IS NOT Analysis** - Document problem boundaries
+2. **IS/IS NOT Analysis** - Document problem boundaries systematically
-3. **Dimensional Analysis** - Investigate WHAT, WHERE, WHEN, EXTENT
+3. **Dimensional Analysis** - Investigate WHAT, WHERE, WHEN, EXTENT comprehensively
-4. **AI Analysis** - Generate solutions and diagnostic questions
+4. **Solution Development** - Generate solutions through structured analysis (optionally AI-enhanced)
-5. **Validation** - Evaluate and refine solutions
+5. **Validation** - Evaluate and refine solutions systematically

 ### Main Interface Overview

 #### **Problem Specification Area**
 The main scrollable area where you:
-- Enter your problem statement in "Object/Defect" format
+- Enter your problem statement in professional "Object/Defect" format
-- Fill in WHAT, WHERE, WHEN, and EXTENT sections
+- Fill in WHAT, WHERE, WHEN, and EXTENT sections systematically
+- Complete IS/IS NOT analysis for each dimension
-- View suggested solutions (after AI analysis)
+- View suggested solutions (generated systematically or AI-enhanced)
-- See diagnostic questions (after AI analysis)
+- See diagnostic questions (to guide further investigation)

 #### **Solve Panel**
 The bottom action area containing:
-- **Solve Button** - Triggers AI analysis of your problem specification
+- **Analyze Button** - Processes your systematic analysis (with optional AI enhancement)
-- **Workflow Selector** - Choose between different AI processing modes
+- **Workflow Selector** - Choose between different processing modes
-- **Examples Menu** - Access built-in problem examples
+- **Examples Menu** - Access built-in problem examples demonstrating the methodology
-- **Export/Import** - Share or save your problem documents
+- **Export/Import** - Share or save your structured problem documents

 ### Step-by-Step Workflow